chanceho/bookbuddy/README.md

 BookBuddy is a book recommendation platform for kids, using a hybrid filtering algorithm.
 Users can select their favorite books, age group, and genre to receive personalized book recommendations.
 The system consists of a front-end (Next.js), a back-end (FastAPI), and a recommendation engine built with Python.

-📌 ## Features
+📌 Features

-📚 Personalized book recommendations based on hybrid filtering 📝 User reviews and ratings
+📚 Personalized book recommendations based on hybrid filtering<br>
+📝 User reviews and ratings<br>
-🏗️ Modern UI with Next.js
+🏗️ Modern UI with Next.js<br>
-🛠️ API for book data and recommendations
+🛠️ API for book data and recommendations<br>

 ---
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).